 What does a hooligan, a kamikaze, and a racist have in common?

-What I mean by “they don’t use their brain” is that they don’t think — or, to be more precise, they don’t think critically.
+What I mean by that is that they don’t know how to think — or, to be more precise, they don’t know how to think critically.

 But it’s not only they that don’t.
 In fact, most people are no different when it comes to this.

-You see, from almost the day we were born, we were forced to not think.
+You see, from almost the day we were born, we’ve been forced to not think.
 Take school, for example — an institution that supposedly helps children develop their intellect yet does quite the opposite.

-School forces children to stay confined in a classroom for about 8 hours almost every single day for a total of (more or less) 12 years, where they are learning things they don’t enjoy learning, being forced to obey to authority figures, having to unquestionably accept what they’re being taught, not being allowed the freedom to do anything on their own without asking for permission first (even to go to pee).
+School forces children to stay confined in a classroom for about 8 hours nearly every single day for a total of (more or less) 12 years, where they learn things they don’t enjoy learning, where they obey to authority figures, where they unquestionably accept what they’re being taught, and where they aren’t allowed the freedom to do pretty much anything on their own (even to go to pee) without asking for permission first.

 As Pink Floyd would say, school conditions children to become “another brick in the wall”.